Reducing Workplace Incidents With AI-Powered Workplace Safety Technology

 It can detect the following:

-• When two objects are too close to each other (such as when a person is too near a vehicle)
+• When two objects are too close to each other (e.g., a person is too near a vehicle)

-• When an object is moving too fast (such as a speeding vehicle) or in the wrong direction (in a one-way system)
+• When an object is moving too fast (e.g., a speeding vehicle) or in the wrong direction (in a one-way system)

 • When an object is the wrong shape (such as when someone’s posture could cause an injury).

-Unlike wearable tech, CV doesn’t rely on people to charge it, wear it, and leave it switched on.
-The information collected by CV can be more easily anonymised.
+Unlike wearables, CV doesn’t rely on people to charge it, wear it, and leave it switched on.
+It runs continuously in the background.
+The data it collects is also easier to anonymize.

-EHS analytics software can review data from sensors, computer vision and other workplace safety monitoring systems to identify trends and patterns in safety behavior.
-Critical information can be selected and highlighted, and presented in summary form, using graphs and tables to improve understanding of workplace risk.
+EHS analytics software can review data from sensors, computer vision, and other workplace safety monitoring systems to identify trends and patterns in safety behavior.
+Critical information is summarized through graphs and tables to improve understanding of workplace risk.

 Critical Safety Detection with AI - Where to Begin?

-The choice of technologies might feel overwhelming.
-Where should you start?
+Choosing the right AI safety technologies can feel overwhelming.
 The following steps will help you to get the best return on your investment in technology:

-1. Setting Clear and Achievable Safety Goals for AI Implementation
+1. Set Clear, Achievable Safety Goals for AI Implementation

 Table2: Example target activities and goals

-Try the new technology in one part of the organisation before extending to other areas.
-Keep the worker representatives involved, as they will help you to see whether anything needs to be changed before you expand the programme to other parts of the workforce, and to meet other goals.
+Test the new technology in a single area before rolling it out more widely.
+Keep the worker representatives involved, as they will help you to see whether anything needs to be changed and adjust the approach as needed.

 Sustaining Long-Term Safety Improvements with AI

-Imagine everyone is able and willing to do every task safely.
+Imagine a workplace where everyone is able and willing to do every task safely.
 They create no unsafe conditions, no unsafe behaviors.
-Can you switch off the CV, and any other technological means of monitoring safety?
+Would that mean it's time to switch off the CV and any other technological means of monitoring safety?

 Improving safety culture in the workplace is challenging because people want to take the safest option, not the quickest option.
 It is a lot easier to damage that culture.

-A newly promoted supervisor wants to beat production targets, or a new starter brings ideas from their previous company.
-Without the right sort of reinforcement, people will revert to shortcuts.
+A newly promoted supervisor wants to beat production targets, or a new hire brings ideas from their previous company.
+Without steady reinforcement, people will revert to shortcuts.

 Reducing accidents is not just about people doing the right thing because they know they’re being watched.
 It’s about a culture where people do the right thing because it creates a safer work environment and is the most rewarding way to work.

-Computer vision can help you to identify how to support people to work safely, and will continue to provide the information you need to reinforce and celebrate safe behaviors.
+Computer vision can help you identify how to support people to work safely.
+It also provides the information you need to reinforce and celebrate safe behaviors.

 Get in Touch

-Protex offers advanced AI-powered workplace safety solutions designed to reduce incidents and enhance safety culture.
-To discover how our technology can address your safety challenges, watch our demo to learn more.
+To find out how our technology can address your safety challenges, watch our demo to learn more.